We are very excited to invite any and all congregations to join the 2021 Good News Gardens cohort of the Dioceses of Eastern and Western Michigan.

 Please consider joining us!
 We can’t wait to get planting together.

 WELCOME & GETTING STARTED

-Space for a 75 foot garden plot in full sun and with access to watering (sprinkler system, hose, or reliable volunteers!)
+Space for a 75 foot garden, whether in one plot, raised beds, or something else, in full sun and with access to watering (sprinkler system, hose, or reliable volunteers!)

 A designated coordinator to serve as point person and program lead.